MattIzSpooky/JNI/README.md

 “jobject” is similar but for a Java object instead.
 The first “jobject” argument you see in a function represents the object itself.
 Now for the ones that are a little bit more complicated to explain.
 JNIEnv* is a pointer to the Java Native Interface environment.
 This JNIEnv* pointer allows for interaction with Java.
 It makes it possible to access methods of objects, initialize new objects, etc.
-“JNIEXPORT” and “JNICALL” combined make it possible to actually call the function from Java.
+“JNIEXPORT” and “JNICALL” provide information that JNI needs to call the functions.
 JNIEXPORT ensures that the function is be placed on the functions table so that JNI can find it.
 JNICALL ensures that the exported function is available to JNI so that it can be called from within our Java application.

 All of these types and compiler macros come from the “jni.h” header file which can seen at the top of the generated header file.